RagnarB83/ash-documentation/docs/QM-MM-protein.rst

 ######################################################

 Here we will read in the coordinates and forcefield files from the classical system preparation.
-The coordinates can be read-in in multiple ways: e.g. from a previous ASH-file on disk (file.ygg), an XYZ-file (XMol format, file.xyz), a PDB-file (See :doc:`coordinate-tools` on reading/writing PDB-files), or even a Chemshell fragment file (file.c).
+The coordinates can be read-in in multiple ways: e.g. a PDB-file (See :doc:`coordinate-tools` on reading/writing PDB-files), an XYZ-file (XMol format, file.xyz), from a previous ASH-file on disk (file.ygg), or  a Chemshell fragment file (file.c).
-The forcefield can be read in using CHARMM files or Amber files
+The forcefield can be read in using CHARMM files,Amber files, GROMACS files or OpenMM XML format.

 CHARMM example: